MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 ## Set up Microsoft Edge kiosk mode

 An initial set of kiosk mode features is available to test with Microsoft Edge Stable Channel, version 87.
-You can download the latest version from [Microsoft Soft Edge (Official Stable Channel)](https://www.microsoft.com/edge).
+You can download the latest version from [Microsoft Edge (Official Stable Channel)](https://www.microsoft.com/edge).

 ### Kiosk mode supported features